FY2019 Diversity Visa Lottery

 In order to enter the diversity visa lottery, an individual must be a national of an eligible country and must meet minimum education/work requirements.

 No visas may be awarded to foreign nationals of countries that have sent more than 50,000 immigrants to the U.S. over the period of the last five years.
-For the 2018 diversity lottery, nationals of the following countries are NOT eligible to apply: Bangladesh, Brazil, Canada, China (mainland born), Colombia, Dominican Republic, El Salvador, Haiti, India, Jamaica, Mexico, Nigeria, Pakistan, Peru, Philippines, South Korea, United Kingdom (except Northern Ireland) and its dependent territories, and Vietnam.
+For the 2019 diversity lottery, nationals of the following countries are NOT eligible to apply: Bangladesh, Brazil, Canada, China (mainland born), Colombia, Dominican Republic, El Salvador, Haiti, India, Jamaica, Mexico, Nigeria, Pakistan, Peru, Philippines, South Korea, United Kingdom (except Northern Ireland) and its dependent territories, and Vietnam.
 Persons born in Hong Kong SAR, Macau SAR, and Taiwan are eligible.
-As of this year, Ecuador is eligible for the diversity visa.
+There were no changes in eligibility this year.

 Nationality is defined by the location of a person’s birth.
 However, if a foreign national is ineligible to apply based on their country of birth, there are two alternate ways to qualify.
 First, a foreign national whose spouse was born in a country whose natives are eligible to apply may apply provided the spouse is eligible.
 Second, a foreign national who was born in a country whose natives are ineligible to apply is eligible to apply if neither of his/her parents were born in or legally resided in that country at the time of the foreign national’s birth.